puntorigen/apk_unpack/README.md

 This does the extraction of assets and sources into the given outputdir.

 ### decompile (onReadyCB).
-This extracts and decrypts the classes.dex from the given APK.
+This extracts and decrypts the classes.dex from the given APK, also recovers .java files.

 ### info (callback(err,data)).
 Retrieves decrypted manifest information about the extracted apkfile from method one.